You Could Collect Damages After a Car Accident in Bethpage

 Failure to Maintain Vehicles

-Drivers have a legal responsibility to properly maintain their vehicles so that they are not a danger to others.
+Drivers have a legal responsibility to properly maintain their vehicles, so they are not a danger to others.
 When vehicle owners neglect regular maintenance or do not address a problem with their vehicles, they may be held liable if they cause a crash.

-There are many factors that can contribute to a car accident.
-Your lawyer may need to conduct an investigation into your circumstances to identify fault, causation, and liability.
-You can get in touch with the Law Office of Cohen & Jaffe, LLP by dialing (516) 358-6900.
+Many factors can contribute to a car accident.
+Your lawyer may need to investigate your circumstances to identify fault, causation, and liability.

 Injuries that Occur in Motor Vehicle Collisions